State Tax Filing Resources

 SOC Codes for SUI Returns*

 The Indiana DWD requires that additional information be included with the wage reporting for SUI.
-For the Indiana wage report, clients will need to report the following for each employee:
+For the Indiana wage report, clients need to report the following for each employee:

 State Withholding